 Does 4Kids think kids don’t know what a koala is?
 Do they think it’s a Japan thing?
 This is perfectly translatable, I just don’t get it.
 But that’s nothing new.

 Name Change: Hayato Maeda is changed to Chumley Huffington.

 While the explanation of the color schemes at the school is kept mostly the same, there are some differences between the two versions.
 Hayato initially calls Osiris Red “The Red Zone” basically to state that anyone in Red is at the highest risk of failing in the school.
-This isn’t brought up in the dub in lieu of a pointless joke about Parent’s Day.
+This isn’t brought up in the dub in lieu of a pointless joke about Parents Day.
 Hayato doesn’t insinuate that some students in Obelisk Blue got in through connections like Chumley states.
 Hayato also doesn’t call the Osiris Red students “The Red Wonders” to make a joke about how it’s a ‘wonder’ they ever got in to begin with.
 Also, I really don’t think it’d fly with Kaiba if some kids were getting into Obelisk Blue based on connections alone.

 I’m a little confused here.
 Those who start in Obelisk Blue are stated as being fresh out of middle school in the middle school exams with the highest grades.
 Those starting in Ra Yellow are the ones out of high school with the highest grades (Which I guess explains why Daichi’s in Yellow instead of Blue at the start if he’s so good.)

 The positioning is a little weird, but I guess they’re saying it’s more impressive if younger students get higher grades than it is for older students?
 I suppose Osiris Red are those from either high school or middle school who got really low grades.
 But it seems unfair for high schoolers who get really high grades to be shafted to Ra Yellow.
 It’s really confusing.